Luko Zore: Biography

 At that time there were two major intellectual trends in Dubrovnik as well as in the whole of Dalmatia: one favoured the union of all the Slavic peoples, believing that they were of one nation (Illyrian movement), which was most prevalent in Dubrovnik.
-Luko Zore took an active part of all the Slavic associations available in that time in Dubrovnik, trying to fight the foreign political power and attempted to develop the idea of a national identity of the language and Slavic origins.
-Zore was a professor in the highest educational institution in Zadar.
-In 1878 Niko Pucić, Pero Budmani, Antun Paško Kazali, Ivan August Kaznačić, Jovan Sundečić, and Vuk Vrčević founded the review "Slovinac", dedicated mainly to literature and the arts.
-Luko Zore was seconded by Medo Pucić to be its editor for the next seven years.
-Officially, "Slovinac" was the organ of the Serb-Catholic Circle, whose president at the time was Medo Pucić.
-The periodical was discontinued in 1884, even though it had a good circulation and an excellent reputation in Dalmatia.
+Luko Zore was active in Slavic associations, trying to fight the foreign political power and attempted to develop the idea of a national identity of the language and Slavic origins.
+He published a series of discussions in the field of philology and literary history in school annual reports, in various magazines and journals such as Rad JAZU, Spomenica SAN and Srđ.